Training Program: Residency in Psychology

 Health and Counseling Center

-The Health and Counseling Center is an integrated center with a multi-disciplinary staff that includes: MDs, Nurse Practitioners, Nurses, Acupuncturist, Licensed Psychologists, Psychiatric Nurse Practitioners, Psychiatrist, Psychiatry Residents, and Psychology Trainees.
-The HCC strives to evaluate, maintain, and promote the general health of students so that they may make the most of their academic experience.
+The Health and Counseling Center (HCC) at Reed College is an integrated center with a strongly collaborative and multi-disciplinary clinical staff that includes: Psychology Trainees, Psychiatric Nurse Practitioners, Social Work/Case Manager, Nurse Practitioners, Nurses, Licensed Psychologists, and MDs.
+The HCC strives to evaluate, maintain, and promote the general health of students so that they may pursue their academic interests with clarity, confidence, and joy.
 The center is heavily utilized and is a lively and energetic place to work.

 Reed is committed to excellence and actively seeks diversity in its educational program and employment practices by welcoming applications from candidates with exceptional qualifications, particularly those with demonstrable commitments to a more inclusive society and world.

 Reed College values cultural diversity and intellectual pluralism as critical components of academic excellence.
-We welcome applications from members of historically underrepresented minority groups, persons with disabilities, and others who would bring additional dimensions of experience to our community.
+We welcome applications from members of historically underrepresented minority groups, persons with disabilities, persons who have served in the military and others who would bring additional dimensions of experience to our community.